 Starting with relatively small suburban flower gardens, Coffin made a name for herself as an imaginative, fresh, and dynamic architect, bringing an unprecedented flair to landscape design.
 She hired men and women, making a point to give women a chance to prove themselves in a male-dominated field.
-In 1916, Hugh Sharp awarded Coffin the contract to design the Gibraltar estate gardens, electing the Italiate Beaux Arts style, envisioning each area as a room or hallway in an outdoor mansion of its own.
+In 1916, Hugh Sharp awarded Coffin the contract to design the Gibraltar estate gardens, electing the Italianate Beaux Arts style, envisioning each area as a room or hallway in an outdoor mansion of its own.

 Coffin designed the garden as a series of terraces leading from the estate on the top of the rocky hill, down to the flower garden by a curving marble staircase.
 Each terrace has a unique theme or element, cascading through a colorful and artistically selected arrangement of flowers, shrubs, and trees.
 Primary elements create focal points in each area of the garden.
 Statues from all over the world are enshrined in flowers.
 A large tea house, through its high colonnaded archways, looks out at upon a peaceful expanse of colorful flowering bushes along a row of cypresses.

-Open to the public year-round, the gardens, now renamed the Marian Coffin Garden, is the closest recreation of Coffin’s vision.
+Open to the public year-round, the Marian Coffin Gardens at Gibraltar remains the most intact extant Coffin garden.
 Preservation Delaware used painstaking precision in repairing the weather-worn statues, replacing weeds with the original plants whenever possible, and restoring the beautiful flagstones and marble stairs throughout.
-Finally, the swimming pool was converted into a beautiful lotus pond, supporting local wildlife like dragonflies and frogs.
-The dynamic brilliance of Marian Coffin’s work now stands available for all to wonder and enjoy.
+Finally, the swimming pool was converted into a reflecting pond.
+The dynamic brilliance of Marian Coffin’s work now stands available for all to enjoy.